What is a disability?

-Although temporary disabilities are not covered under the ADAA or Section 504, the Office of Disability and Access Services provides services on an as-needed basis; contact us
+Although temporary disabilities are not covered under the ADAA or Section 504, Disability and Access Services provides services on an as-needed basis; contact us

 to learn more.
 Just keep in mind that the office does not provide personal care such as transportation or attendants.